Corruption at FIFA: 25 criminal cases and a prosecutor in hot water

 The final decision on Lauber's fate as Switzerland's top prosecutor lies with both chambers of parliament.end of infobox

-September 25, 2015: criminal proceedings are opened against FIFA President Sepp Blatter who is suspected of unfair management and breach of trust for having signed a contract that disadvantaged the federation and for having made an unfair payment of CHF2 million ($2 million) to Michel Platini, who was then president of the Union of European Football Associations (UEFA).
+September 25, 2015: criminal proceedings are opened against FIFA President Sepp Blatter who is suspected of unfair management and breach of trust for having signed a TV broadcasting rights contract that disadvantaged the federation and for having made an unfair payment of CHF2 million ($2 million) to Michel Platini, who was then president of the Union of European Football Associations (UEFA).

 November 6, 2015: criminal proceedings are opened against four members of the organising committee of 2006 World Cup in Germany.
 Horst Rudolf Schmidt, Theo Zwanziger, Wolfgang Niersbach and former player Franz Beckenbauer are suspected of fraud, unfair management, money laundering and breach of trust.
 The investigation relates to €7 million (CHF7.5 million) that was allegedly tapped to pay debts incurred by Beckenbauer.
 The money was used to finance various payments to the benefit of a Qatari business.